akib413/DigiTools/README.md

+# Project Name
+Digital Tools

+# Description
+Digital Tools is a modern and user-friendly web application that provides a collection of useful digital tools and services in one place.

+# Technology
+1. React.js
+2. Tailwind CSS, DaisyUI
+3. JavaScript (ES6+)
+4. React-Toastify (NPM Package)
+5. JSON (for product data)

+# 3 Features
+1. It has products tab.
+Where anyone add to item in cart
+2. In cart tab anyone can see total price of services
+3. It has three pricing category

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.